ibm-cloud-docs/event-notifications/en-push-chrome.md

 {: shortdesc}

 ## What is {{site.data.keyword.en_short}}?
 {: #en-what-is}

-{{site.data.keyword.en_short}} is an event notification routing service that notifies you of critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
+{{site.data.keyword.en_short}} is an event notification routing service that tells you about critical events that occur in your {{site.data.keyword.Bluemix_notm}} account or triggers automated actions by using webhooks.
 You can filter and route event notifications from {{site.data.keyword.Bluemix_notm}} services like {{site.data.keyword.prf_hubshort}}, to email, SMS, push notifications, and webhooks.

 ## How do clients use Chrome web Push Notifications?
 {: #en-how-clients-send}

 The following diagram shows you how clients use Chrome web Push Notifications.